Services top-level elements

 environment

-environment defines environment variables set in the container. environment can use either an array or a map.
+The environment attribute defines environment variables set in the container. environment can use either an array or a map.
 Any boolean values; true, false, yes, no, should be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

 Environment variables can be declared by a single key (no value to equals sign).
 In this case Compose relies on you to resolve the value.
 If the value is not resolved, the variable is unset and is removed from the service container environment.